 - Medium-rare: 120-125°F (translucent center, very moist)

-- Signs it’s done: Flesh turns from translucent pink to opaque, flakes easily.
+- How to tell: Flesh turns from translucent pink to opaque, flakes easily.

 2. Tuna